ste2425/PSP-Bluetooth-AVConnector/README.md

 Check out the latest [Release](https://github.com/ste2425/AVBreakout/releases) for the libray files and sample files.

+## Having boards made

+Check out the guide [Here](./documentation/manufacturing.md) for information on how to have the samples made with PCBWay.

 ## The PSP Bluetooth Project

 This is a part of the PSP Bluetooth project, to find information on the other components that make up this project please look here: https://github.com/psp-bluetooth